Test for independence of long-range dependent time series using distance covariance: Finite sample performance

 Both testing procedures tend to be oversized for small sample sizes.
-Tables \ref{table:dist_corr_linear} and \ref{table:pearson_corr_linear} show that linear correlation as well as independence of two random vectors are slightly better detected by a test based on Pearson's correlation than by a test based on distance correlation.
-For linearly correlated data, an increase of dependence within the random vectors, i.e., an increase of the parameter $H$, results in a decrease of the empirical power of both testing procedures.
-For \enquote{parabolically} and \enquote{wavily} correlated data, this observation can only be made with respect to the finite sample performance of the test based on distance correlation.
-Most notably, in these two cases, the test based on distance correlation clearly outperforms the test based on Pearson's correlation in that it yields decisively higher empirical power.
-In addition to this, it seems remarkable that the test based on distance covariance interprets a rotation of data points generated by independent random vectors as dependence between the coordinates, while the test that is based on Pearson's correlation tends to classify these as being generated by independent random vectors.
+Table \ref{table:linear} shows that linear correlation as well as independence of two time series are slightly better detected by a test based on the empirical covariance than by a test based on the empirical distance covariance.
+For linearly correlated data, an increase of dependence within the time series, i.e. an increase of the parameter $H$, results in a decrease of the empirical power of both testing procedures.
+For \enquote{parabolically} and \enquote{wavily} correlated data, this observation can only be made with respect to the finite sample performance of the test based on the empirical distance covariance.
+Most notably, in these two cases, the test based on the empirical distance covariance clearly outperforms the test based on the empirical covariance in that it yields decisively higher empirical power.
+In addition to this, it seems remarkable that the test based on the empirical distance covariance interprets a rotation of data points generated by independent stochastic processes as dependence between the coordinates, while the test that is based on the empirical covariance tends to classify these as being generated by independent processes.

-\section{Data example}
+\subsection{Data example}

 In the following, the mean monthly discharges of three different rivers are analyzed with regard to cross-dependence between the corresponding data-generating processes by an application of the test statistics considered in the previous sections.